cseptesting/floatcsep/docs/tutorials/case_g.rst

         :language: yaml
         :lines: 22-23

-    This option provides `hook` for a python script and a function within as:
+    This option provides a `hook` for a Python script and a function within as:

     .. code-block:: console

         {python_sript}:{function_name}

-    The requirements are that the script to be located within the same directory as the configuration file, whereas the function must receive a :class:`floatcsep.experiment.Experiment` as argument
+    The script must be located within the same directory as the configuration file, whereas the function must receive a :class:`floatcsep.experiment.Experiment` as argument:

     .. literalinclude:: ../../tutorials/case_g/custom_plot_script.py
         :caption: tutorials/case_g/custom_plot_script.py